 Since this is our official 75th episode of the Wisdom Podcast, we thought we would rebroadcast our very first episode in commemoration of this meaningful milestone here at Wisdom.
 For this special conversation, host Daniel Aitken traveled to Dharamsala, India, to meet with His Holiness the Karmapa, Ogyen Trinley Dorje, leader of the Karma Kagyu school of Tibetan Buddhism.
-His Holiness talks about the efficacy of listening to Dharma classes, receiving empowerments, and taking ordination vows online, touching on the differences between Tibetan and traditional Western education and how each benefits from dialogue with the other.
-He further shares some thoughts on how Western Dharma centers could be improved; he talks about vegetarianism, including anecdotes from his own and his previous emanations’ experiences with vegetarianism; and he discusses his recent involvement planning to re-establish the tradition of full ordination for Tibetan Buddhist nuns.
+His Holiness talks about many topics, including the efficacy of listening to Dharma classes, receiving empowerments, and taking ordination vows online.
+He touches on the differences between Tibetan and traditional Western education and how each benefits from dialogue with the other.
+He further shares some thoughts on how Western Dharma centers could be improved.
+He speaks on vegetarianism, including anecdotes from his own and his previous emanations’ experiences with vegetarianism.
+He also discusses his recent involvement planning to re-establish the tradition of full ordination for Tibetan Buddhist nuns.

 About the Interviewee